Mesiow/BlissSMS/README.md

 # BlissSMS
-### 🌟Goal: To be able to play most commercial games and have a simple usable frontend🌟
+### 🌟Status: Currently can play most/if not all games🌟
+### Todo:
+  - Implement audio
+  - Proper saving for all games
+  - Implement simplistic frontend

 ## Z80 Cpu
 ### Passes zexdoc instruction exerciser